quaap/BookyMcBookface/README.md

 # Booky McBookface

 An extremely unfancy, slightly broken, bare-bones epub reader.
 Also reads txt and html ebooks.

 Features:
+* Completely opensource: no ads, tracking, or malicious permissions.
 * Loads epub, txt, and html books.
 * Load all books in a directory.
 * List of books.